Marvin Quijano: Beginning

 Marvin Quijano began his soccer career playing for Rio Hondo College in 1998.
 During this season, he impressed the coaching staff with his technical brilliance and talents.
 Quijano had an extremely successful season, scoring 24 goals in 30 games and winning every award possible (including American Selections 1998, Far West East Player of the Year 1998, and Rio Honda Player of the Year Award 1998).
 Quijano was part of the Project 40 program.

 L.A.
 Galaxy

 Marvin Quijano decided to try out for the Los Angeles Galaxy roster after showing impressive skills and talent and was signed up in 1999.
-Quijano played alongside fellow Salvadoran Mauricio Cienfuegos between 1999–2001 with 32 games and 4 goals.
+Quijano played alongside fellow Salvadoran Mauricio Cienfuegos between 1999 and 2001 with 32 games and 4 goals.
 Quijano achieved three medals and achievements with the 2000 CONCACAF Champions Cup, 2001 US Open Cup 2001, and 2001 MLS Supporters' Shield.
 The Galaxy released him at the end of the 2001 season.